By Pallab Ghosh Science correspondent, BBC News, York |

 The idea was swiftly backed by Lib Dem science spokesman Dr Evan Harris.

-"The seven points in this code are part of what separates researchers from charlatans, medicine from quackery and science from supposition,"
+"The seven points in this code are part of what separates researchers from charlatans, medicine from quackery and science from supposition,"he said.

 "It deserves the full support of the science world and policy-makers from the UN down to university governing bodies and company boards."